David Ambrose: Early career

 For three years he supported himself by freelance journalism, mainly for The Observer, for which he wrote book reviews and conducted “Arts” interviews with subjects including Peggy Ashcroft, Robert Bolt, Neil Simon, Harold Pinter and Alec Guinness.
 He was also, briefly, artistic director of the new Adeline Genee Theatre in Surrey.

 Throughout this period he had been writing plays and film scripts, one of which was bought by Dirk Bogarde (though never produced), and two of which were successfully produced by a major television company (ATV).

-In early 1968, a few weeks after his twenty-fifth birthday, he was hired to re-write the entire script of a Roman epic which was about to start shooting in Romania under the direction of Hollywood veteran Robert Siodmak, and with a cast headed by Laurence Harvey, Orson Welles, Sylva Koscina and Honor Blackman.
-This led to a lasting friendship with Welles, who took the young writer under his wing and imparted many invaluable tips about his craft.
+In early 1968, a few weeks after his twenty-fifth birthday, he was hired to re-write the entire script of a Roman epic which was about to start shooting in Romania under the direction of Hollywood veteran Robert Siodmak.
+It led with a cast headed by Laurence Harvey, Orson Welles, Sylva Koscina and Honor Blackman.

+This encounter led to a lasting friendship with Welles, who took the young writer under his wing, and imparted many invaluable tips about his craft.
 As Ambrose writes in his memoir, “A Fate Worse Than Hollywood” (Zuleika Publishing, 2019), “I was… getting a one-on-one course on screenwriting from Orson Welles.
 Not a privilege enjoyed by many, I suspect.
 Of course, being young, I took it all for granted at the time; and, indeed, Orson made it seem like the most natural thing in the world”.

-In 1972, his first stage play, “Siege”, was produced in London’s West End, starring Alastair Sim, Stanley Holloway and Michael Bryant.
+In 1972, his first stage play, “Siege”, was produced in London’s West End, starring Alastair Sim, Stanley Holloway, and Michael Bryant.

-In 1974, he scripted the international feature film “The Fifth Musketeer”, directed by Ken Annakin, with a cast including Rex Harrison, Ursula Andress and Olivia de Havilland).
+In 1974, he scripted the international feature film “The Fifth Musketeer”, directed by Ken Annakin, with a cast including Rex Harrison, Ursula Andress and Olivia de Havilland.
 Aside from these two ventures he wrote, between 1969 and 1977, around a hundred hours of UK television.
-In addition to many single plays, he contributed to popular series such as “Colditz”, “Justice”, “Hadleigh”, “Public Eye”, “Oil Strike North”, and “Orson Welles Great Mysteries”.
+In addition to single plays, he contributed to popular series such as “Colditz”, “Justice”, “Hadleigh”, “Public Eye”, “Oil Strike North”, and “Orson Welles Great Mysteries”.

-In 1977 he wrote the fake documentary “Alternative 3”, an only slightly tongue-in-cheek story about an international effort to escape a doomed Planet Earth and establish a survivors’ colony on Mars.
+In 1977, he wrote the fake documentary “Alternative 3”, an only slightly tongue-in-cheek story about an international effort to escape a doomed Planet Earth and establish a survivors’ colony on Mars.
 The show became a worldwide sensation.
 Several books have been written about it, and it is still referenced widely in literature and film.
 “The Guinness Book of Television Facts and Feats” (1984) described it as “The biggest hoax in television drama.
 In a way reminiscent of the scare caused by Orson Welles’s radio spoof, War of the Worlds in 1938.”
-Many viewers took it to be the literal truth and telephoned TV stations, newspapers and even government offices in alarm.
+Many viewers took it to be the literal truth and telephoned TV stations, newspapers, and even government offices in alarm.